 ARTILE 1: NAME OF COUNCIL

-The name of this council shall be the South Area Advisory Council and shall be known as the Area Advisory Council.
+The name of this council shall be the South Area Advisory Council of the School Board of Broward County and shall be known as the South Area Advisory Council.

 ARTICLE II: AUTHORITY

-School Board of Broward County Policy 1.2 and 1.21.
+Authority of the establishment of the South Area Advisory Council shall be the School Board of Broward County Policy 1.2 and 1.21.
 An Area Advisory council shall be established for each administrative area in the district.
 Florida Statute 230.22 (1) (2).

 ARTICLE III: OBJECTIVE